-Unique and Shared is a get-to-know-you game as well as a team-building activity.
+Unique and Shared is a get-to-know-you icebreaker game as well as a team-building activity.
 The game helps people see that they have more in common with their peers than they might initially realize, while highlighting their own individual strengths that they can contribute to the group.
 Perhaps the icebreaker can help people learn empathy skills.

 An indoor setting is preferable.
 Participants will split into groups of about five people, so this activity works fine with medium, large, and even some extra large groups.
 Each group of five needs paper and a pen.
 This activity is for all ages.